newatoms/guides/using-social-media-as-communcation-tool/readme.md

 ## How you could use social media

-Traditional use of social media is to reach and convey a direct message to your target audience We are selling this, we are doing that, you can find us here.
+Traditional use of social media is to reach and convey a direct message to your target audience: we are selling this, we are doing that, you can find us here.

-Social media is the best way to reach a lot of people, but It is meaningless if: there is not an immediate benefit for the receiver if the receiver does not know who you are.
+Social media is the best way to reach a lot of people, but It is meaningless if there is not an immediate benefit for the receiver, especially if the receiver does not know who you are.
 The biggest misunderstand of communication is that people expect a direct return of investment.

 * Expectation: I see something i like, i interact with it.
-* Reality: I see something i like but don't specifically and immediately need, i remember it and keep on doing what i'm doing.
+* Reality: I see something I like but don't specifically and immediately need, I remember it and keep on doing what i'm doing.

 The value of your message to the reader, is the cornerstone of content marketing.
 If you try to convey too many meaningless messages, the value of your content stream drops and people stop listening.